Black Diamond Engagement Rings: A Complete Guide for Modern Couples

 Black diamonds are denser than white diamonds, so they often appear smaller for the same carat weight.

-The highest quality black diamonds are graded as "Natural AA", meaning the stone sits within the top 10 percent for overall quality.
+Some retailers use proprietary ratings such as AA or AAA to describe quality, but these are not recognised industry grading standards.
 For an independent overview of diamond grading standards, the Gemological Institute of America (GIA) offers detailed guidance on the 4Cs.

 Natural vs. Enhanced Black Diamonds: What Is the Difference?

-Natural black diamonds, also called Carbonado diamonds, are rare and form as a result of random inclusions that develop over millions of years.
+Some natural black diamonds are Carbonado diamonds, which form as a result of random inclusions that develop over millions of years, while others are conventional diamonds whose dark appearance results from dense inclusions.
 Enhanced black diamonds, on the other hand, typically start out as lower-grade white diamonds and are treated with heat or radiation to achieve their dark colour.

 Feature Natural Black Diamond Enhanced Black Diamond